Xsims/UI_Compose_Kata/README.md

 <img src="app/src/main/res/drawable/final_card.png" width="300" />

 The Material Card Challenge is the first challenge in the series.
 In this challenge, you'll create a Material Card UI using only `Column`, `Row`, and `Box` composables.
-The goal is to reinforce understanding and proficiency in composing UIs without using ConstraintLayout.
-[Check out the challenge](link-to-material-card-challenge).
+The goal is to reinforce understanding and proficiency in composing UIs without using ConstraintLayout. [link-to-material-card-challenge](https://github.com/Xsims/UI_Compose_Kata/tree/challenges/level-3/material-card).

 ### [Upcoming Challenge Title]